Cognigy/Documentation/docs/en/docs/ai/xApp/architecture.md

 participant xb as xApp Backend participant xf as xApp Page

-u->>f: Start conversation
+u->>f: 1.
+Start conversation
 activate f
 %% f->>f:  xApp Init session
-f->> xb: xApp Init session
+f->> xb: 2. xApp Init session
 activate xb
-xb->>f: xApp session token
+xb->>f: 3. xApp session token
-f->>f: Compose xApp URL using token f->>u: "Enter your data in xApp using this URL" f->>xb: xApp Show HTML xb->>xb: Remember HTML u->>xf: Open xApp page activate xf xf->>xf: Render Loading screen xf->>xb: Get page xb->>xf: Page HTML xf->>xf: Render HTML page xf->>u: HTML Page u->>xf: Fill in and submit data xf->>xf: SDK.submit(data) xf->>xb: data xf->>xf: Render Nothing to do here deactivate xf xb->>f: input.data._cognigy._app.payload deactivate xb f->>f: Process input.data f->>u: "Received your data from xApp" deactivate f
+f->>f: 4.
+Compose xApp URL using token f->>u: 5.
+"Enter your data in xApp using this URL" f->>xb: 6. xApp Show HTML xb->>xb: 7.
+Remember HTML
+u->>xf: 8.
+Open xApp page
+activate xf
+xf->>xf: 9.
+Render Loading screen
+xf->>xb: 10.
+Get page
+xb->>xf: 11.
+Page HTML
+xf->>xf: 12.
+Render HTML page
+xf->>u: 13.
+HTML Page
+u->>xf: 14.
+Fill in and submit data xf->>xf: 15.
+SDK.submit(data)
+xf->>xb: 16. data
+xf->>xf: 17.
+Render Nothing to do here deactivate xf xb->>f: 18. input.data._cognigy._app.payload
+deactivate xb
+f->>f: 19.
+Process input.data
+f->>u: 20.
+"Received your data from xApp" deactivate f
 ```

-1. The user starts a conversation with Cognigy Flow.
+1. The user starts a conversation with a Cognigy Flow.
-2. Cognigy Flow initializes a session with the xApp backend.
+2. The Cognigy Flow initializes a session with the xApp backend.
 3. The xApp backend responds with a session token.
-4. Cognigy Flow composes a URL using the session token and sends it to the user.
+4. The Cognigy Flow composes a URL using the session token
+5. The Cognigy Flow sends a message "Enter your data in xApp using this URL" to the user.
-5. Cognigy Flow sends a request to the xApp backend to show the HTML page.
+6. The Cognigy Flow sends a request to the xApp backend to show the HTML page.
-6. The xApp backend remembers the HTML page.
+7. The xApp backend remembers the HTML page.
-7. The user opens the xApp page.
+8. The user opens the xApp page.
-8. The xApp page renders a loading screen.
+9. The xApp page renders a loading screen.
-9. The xApp page requests the HTML page from the xApp backend.
+10. The xApp page requests the HTML page from the xApp backend.
-10. The xApp backend responds with the HTML page.
+11. The xApp backend responds with the HTML page.
-11. The xApp page renders the HTML page.
+12. The xApp page renders the HTML page.
+13. The HTML page is shown to the user.
-12. The user fills in and submits data.
+14. The user fills in and submits data.
-13. The xApp page submits the data to the SDK.
+15. The xApp page submits the data to the SDK.
-14. The SDK sends the data to the xApp backend.
+16. The SDK sends the data to the xApp backend.
+17. The Nothing to do here page is rendered.
-15. The xApp backend processes the data and sends it to Cognigy Flow as input.
+18. The xApp backend processes `input.data._cognigy._app.payload` and sends it to Cognigy Flow as input.
-16. Cognigy Flow processes the input data.
+19. The Cognigy Flow processes `input.data`.
-17. Cognigy Flow sends a message to the user confirming the data has been received.
+20. The Cognigy Flow sends a message "Received your data from xApp" to the user confirming the data has been received.